awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 When an application in one AWS account uses a KMS key owned by a different account, it's known as a *cross\-account request*\.
 For cross\-account requests, AWS KMS throttles the account that makes the requests, not the account that owns the KMS key\.
 For example, if an application in account A uses a KMS key in account B, the KMS key use applies only to the quotas in account A\.

-## Custom key store quota<a name="rps-key-stores"></a>
+## Custom key store request quota<a name="rps-key-stores"></a>

+**Note**
+The AWS KMS custom key store request quota does not appear in the Service Quotas console\.
+You cannot view or manage this quota by using Service Quotas API operations\.
+To request a change in your custom key store request quota, visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.

-AWS KMS custom key stores support only [symmetric encryption KMS keys](concepts.md#symmetric-cmks)\.
+AWS KMS custom key stores \([AWS CloudHSM key stores](keystore-cloudhsm.md) and [external key stores](keystore-external.md)\) support only [symmetric encryption KMS keys](concepts.md#symmetric-cmks)\.
 The `Cryptographic operations (symmetric) request rate` for each AWS account and Region applies to KMS keys in a custom key store\.
-For example, each AWS account can have up to 50,000 requests per second on symmetric KMS keys in US East \(N\.
+For example, each AWS account can have up to 50,000 requests per second on symmetric encryption KMS keys in US East \(N\.
 Virginia\) \(us\-east\-1\), including requests that use KMS keys in custom key stores\.

 In addition, the KMS keys in each custom key store share a `Cryptographic operations (symmetric) request rate` request quota of 1,800 operations per second\.
-This *custom key store quota* is calculated separately for each custom key store\.
+This *custom key store request quota* is calculated separately for each custom key store\.
 It might include requests from multiple AWS accounts that use KMS keys in the custom key store\.

-Requests for [cryptographic operations](concepts.md#cryptographic-operations) on a KMS key in a custom key store apply both to the account\-level quota on the calling account and the custom key store quota\.
+Requests for [cryptographic operations](concepts.md#cryptographic-operations) on a KMS key in a custom key store apply both to the account\-level quota on the calling account and the custom key store request quota\.
 For example, if you request an [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation on a KMS key in a custom key store in the US East \(N\.
-Virginia\) \(us\-east\-1\) Region, that request counts toward the account\-level quota \(50,000 requests per second for each account\) and toward the custom key store quota \(1,800 requests per second for each custom key store\)\.
+Virginia\) \(us\-east\-1\) Region, that request counts toward the account\-level quota \(50,000 requests per second for each account\) and toward the custom key store request quota \(1,800 requests per second for each custom key store\)\.
 However, a request for a management operation, such as [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html), on a KMS key in a custom key store applies only to its account\-level quota \(15 requests per second\)\.

+AWS KMS reports custom key store request quota throttling on external key stores in the [`ExternalKeyStoreThrottle`](monitoring-cloudwatch.md#metric-throttling) CloudWatch metric\.
+You can use this metric to view throttling patterns, create alarms, and adjust your custom key store request quota for external key stores\.

 **Note**
 If the AWS CloudHSM cluster that is associated with the custom key store is processing numerous commands, including those unrelated to the custom key store, you might get an AWS KMS `ThrottlingException` at a lower\-than\-expected rate\.
 If this occurs, lower your request rate to AWS KMS, reduce the unrelated load, or use a dedicated AWS CloudHSM cluster for your custom key store\.
-AWS KMS also throttles cryptographic operations on KMS keys in custom key stores when there are no available PKCS11 sessions for the AWS CloudHSM cluster\.
-These `ThrottlingException` instances typically occur during periods of high burst traffic when additional sessions are needed to service the traffic\.